This post may contain affiliate links. Please read our disclosure policy.

 This freezer-friendly sourdough pizza dough makes pizza night cheap, easy, and nutritious.
 You can freeze up to a year’s worth, so you don’t have to worry about making dough every time you crave pizza.

 If I had to choose one food for the rest of my life, it might be pizza.
 Right now, I’m stuck on my fall harvest pizza recipe.
-But from plain cheese to meat lovers, I love just about every pizza.
+And for an “I have no time, and nothing is thaw dinner,” I lean on no-wait fresh-milled pizza or a quick sourdough tortilla pizza.

 The days of a $3.00 meal are long gone.
 The last time we ordered pizza, I was shocked at how much it cost.

 So, I’ve sworn off pizza delivery and stocked up our freezer with a year’s worth of sourdough pizza dough.
+(Also, while you are at it, you can freeze sourdough bread, too).

 Making homemade sourdough pizza dough solves a few problems.
 It saves a ton of money because it costs practically pennies to make.
 And you can add healthier ingredients than most restaurants offer.